syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/File-Link-Annotation.md

 ---
 layout: post
 title: File Link Annotation in PDF Viewer WPF | Syncfusion
-description: PDF Viewer provides support to view and click file link annotations in PDF document.
+description: PDF Viewer WPF detects file link annotation present in PDF and on tapping it, can obtain the details of the file linked with the annotation.
 platform: wpf
 control: PDF Viewer
 documentation: ug